nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 This is temporary and just for us to demonstrate how the event emission process works between the **Socket.io** server and client.
 What this will do is fire an `update slide` event directly to any client that connects.
 It occurs in this order:

-1. A client establishes a websocket connection with the server (ie. a single user opens our page).
+1. A client establishes a WebSocket connection to `localhost:8000` (ie. a single user opens our page).
-2. The server (`io` object) handles that connection and gets access to it's relating `socket` object.
+2. The server-side `io` object handles that connection and gets access to it's relating `socket` object.
-3. The server (`io` object) emits an `update slide` event to that client through the `socket` object.
+3. The server-side `io` object emits an `update slide` event to that client through the `socket` object.
 3. The client recieves that `update slide` event and shows an `alert`.

 Open `localhost:8000` in your browser to try it out, you should see the `alert`.

-#### Now lets modify it a bit so we can send some data along with the events we emit.
+#### Now let's modify it a bit so we can send some data along with the events we emit.

 <div class="file-path">server.js - Socket Events</div>